 Creative Cloud for Teams is Adobe’s volume licensing solution for businesses, studios, design shops, agencies, companies, offices, schools, and other organizations.
 It includes everything that CC for Individuals does, but gives you substantially more features and capabilities for managing and working with different users.
 It’s meant for groups (such as small to midsize businesses and departments) with multiple seats using the products at the same time.
 For large businesses, Adobe recommends Creative Cloud for Enterprise.

-So the Team offering provides everything that Creative Cloud for Individuals does, which means open access to the world’s best creative tools (all of the same desktop apps, services, and feature upgrades as soon as they are released) – plus unique workgroup capabilities for enhanced file sharing and collaboration (including the exclusive new Team Projects shared workflow), flexible and efficient license management (for dynamically adding, removing, or reassigning users as needed), usage tracking and reporting, centralized billing, advanced 24/7 support services (including two live one-on-one sessions with Adobe product experts per user, per year, via phone and web conference), and pooling from a single shared Adobe Stock subscription.
+So the Teams offering provides everything that Creative Cloud for Individuals does, which means open access to the world’s best creative tools (all of the same desktop apps, services, and feature upgrades as soon as they are released) – plus unique workgroup capabilities for enhanced file sharing and collaboration (including the game-changing Team Projects shared workflow), flexible and efficient license management (for adding, removing, or reassigning users as needed), usage tracking and reporting, centralized billing, advanced 24/7 multilanguage support services (including two live one-on-one sessions with Adobe product experts per user, per year, via phone and web conference), and pooled licenses from a single shared Adobe Stock subscription.

-What makes Creative Cause for Teams really different and unique: Administrators can manage it all from a simple but powerful web-based Admin Console to centrally purchase, deploy, and manage all seats within your organization.
+What makes Creative Cloud for Teams really different and unique: Administrators can manage it all from a simple but powerful web-based Admin Console to centrally purchase, deploy, and manage all seats within your organization.
 You can easily add, move, or reassign users to adapt to the way your organization does business, or even reclaim assets when people and projects change – so your Creative Cloud membership evolves as your company evolves, and your team members can even be entirely outside of your organization.

-The Admin Console is also a centralized IT deployment tool allowing you to control and customize how your users install and access both CC products and updates – is only offered in the Teams edition.
-You can use this special utility to build your own customized distribution packages and provide as much platform stability as you like – and install ongoing upgrades on your own schedule, whenever you are ready.
+The Admin Console is also a centralized IT deployment resource allowing you to control and customize how your users install and access both CC products and updates.
+You can use this exclusive portal to build your own distribution packages and provide as much platform stability as you like – and install ongoing upgrades on your own schedule, whenever you are ready.
 If desired, you can also block access to online Creative Cloud storage and services while users are on the corporate network.

 Some other benefits of CC for Teams include: Achieving a lower cost of entry (compared to the prior perpetual model), taking advantage of predictable budgeting, volume discounts for 10 or more seats, simplifying compliance management and reporting, helping ensure usage rights with assigned seats, rigorous built-in security, and treating software purchases as an operating expense.
 Team users also get one extra month of offline grace period when running the CC desktop applications without an Internet connection, including when traveling remotely or internationally.

 All these plans are available directly from Adobe, and there is no overall minimum or maximum on number of seats you can purchase for your team, group, or SMB.
 With CC for Teams, you can purchase from 1-250 licenses at a time, and add on more seats whenever you want.
 You can buy with a credit card, PayPal, or purchase order, either paid monthly or prepaid annually.
-As with the regular Creative Cloud, each user on your Team can choose to run on either Windows or Mac operating system platforms, or both.
+As with the regular Creative Cloud, each user can choose to run their license on either the Windows or Mac operating systems, or on both platforms.

 Related: See the infographic on the advantages of subscription vs. perpetual.

 So in a nutshell, Creative Cloud for Teams does everything that the standard CC edition does, but takes it to the next level for multiple people collaborating and working together smoothly, and makes it all easy to manage.